Oil rises as U.S. demand helps halt slide - Article - BNN

 McCreath: Oil stabilizes after U.S. inventory drop

-Oil rose about 2 per cent on Thursday, making up some of the previous session's losses after U.S. data showed crude oil and gasoline stocks dropped more than expected, yet more analysts cut price forecasts.
+Oil futures rose on Thursday, but were off the day's highs, despite a sharper-than-expected decline in crude oil and gasoline stocks.

+Oil has not sustained gains for more than a couple of weeks since investors became increasingly concerned about the overhang of supply.
+Those concerns have steadily taken markets lower even as inventories have declined more dramatically in recent weeks.

 U.S. crude stocks fell 6.3 million barrels, the U.S. Energy Information Administration (EIA) said, citing stronger refining activity and reduced imports.
-That was much more than the draw of about 2.3 million barrels analysts had forecast.
+That was much more than the draw of about 2.3 million barrels analysts had forecast, and it took total crude inventories to 502.9 million barrels, the lowest since January.

-"Inventories were better than the market anticipated and we’re seeing gains in crude and products futures as a result," said Andrew Lipow, president of Lipow Oil Associates in Houston.
+However, crude prices gave back gains in the early afternoon.
+After hitting a high of $46.53 a barrel, U.S. futures were up 25 cents to US$45.38 a barrel as of 2:04 p.m.
+ET.
+Brent futures hit a high of US$49.18 a barrel after the figures were released, but were up just 20 cents to US$47.99 a barrel.

+"There's a lot of bearishness out there now," said Phil Flynn, analyst at Price Futures Group in Chicago.
+"The market is still believing supplies are not going to be in balance globally."

-Heavier-than-expected global supplies have pressured oil prices, and market watchers believe the Organization of the Petroleum Exporting Countries will need to make further output cuts to offset thriving shale production in the United States.
+Investors believe the Organization of the Petroleum Exporting Countries will need to make further output cuts to offset thriving shale production in the United States.

-A number of investment banks in the last two weeks have reduced oil price outlooks, citing worries that the glut could extend into next year.

 U.S. gasoline stocks dropped 3.7 million barrels in the most recent week, far exceeding the expected drop of 1.1 million barrels.
-Still, gasoline inventories remain about 6 per cent above seasonal averages, so investors will watch for July data to see if demand is strong enough to whittle down those stocks.
+Still, gasoline inventories remain about 6 percent above seasonal averages, so investors will watch for July data to see if demand is strong enough to whittle down stocks.

-The price of oil has tumbled from one-month highs just below US$50 as evidence showed rising exports and increased production from OPEC, even as the group has pledged to cut output.
+The price of oil has tumbled from one-month highs just below US$50 on increased production from OPEC, even as the group has pledged to cut output.

-Bank of America Merrill Lynch this week joined a chorus of analysts that have cut their outlook for crude prices.

 Bernstein Research reduced its average Brent forecasts for 2017 and 2018 to US$50 per barrel, from US$60 and US$70 previously.

-Saxo Bank said oil prices could rise towards US$55 in coming months, but it expected lower prices at the end of the year and into 2018.
+Saxo Bank said oil prices could rise towards US$55 in coming months, but it expected lower prices at year-end and into 2018.